LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 ![(Color online) Deconvolved pupil size (mean ±1 standard error across subjects) for (a) reverberant versus anechoic trials, (b) talker gender-match versus -mismatch trials, and (c) maintain- versus switch-attention trials, with trial schematics showing the timecourse of stimulus events (compare to Fig. \ref{fig-rev-trial}).
 Hatched region shows temporal span of statistically significant differences between time series.
 The onset of statistically significant divergence (vertical dotted line) of the maintain/switch conditions aligns with the end of the cue. a.u. = arbitrary units (deconvolution procedure yields “kernel weights” at each time point, which are interpretable as listener effort).\label{fig-rev-pupil}](pupil-fig-rev.eps)

 ## Discussion

 The model of listener sensitivity showed main effects in the expected directions for all three manipulations: put simply, listener sensitivity was better when the talkers had different voices, when there was no reverberation, and when mid-trial switching of attention was not required.
 The difference between anechoic and reverberant trials was *smaller* in trials where the talkers had different voices, suggesting that the advantage of anechoic conditions and the advantage due to talker voice differences are not strictly additive.
 A possible explanation for this finding is that *either* talker voice difference *or* anechoic conditions are sufficient to support auditory source separation and streaming, but the presence of both conditions cannot overcome difficulty arising from other aspects of the task.
-Conversely one might say that *both* segregating two talkers with the same voice *and* segregating two talkers in highly reverberant conditions are hard tasks, which when combined make for a task even more difficult than would be expected if the manipulations were additive (i.e., reverberation hurts performance more when both talkers are male).
+Conversely, one might say that *both* segregating two talkers with the same voice *and* segregating two talkers in highly reverberant conditions are hard tasks, which when combined make for a task even more difficult than would be expected if the manipulations were additive (i.e., reverberation hurt performance more when both talkers were male).

 The model of reaction time showed a main effect of attention, with slightly faster reaction times in maintain-attention trials than in switch-attention